Maine Camps Listing

 This arts camp emphasizes the discovery and development of self through choice and self-expression.
 There are no camp sports competitions or tournaments.
 Instead, campers participate in performances and presentations each evening where they can share their burgeoning talents and interests.

 Bridgton | campmicah.com

-Boys and girls ages 7 to 17 come to Micah each year for sessions that range from two weeks to seven-and-a-half weeks in duration.
-The camp offers sports, arts, waterfront, and individual activities.
-Judaism is woven into the fabric of life at Micah by connecting campers to a rich Jewish heritage.
+Boys and girls ages 7 to 15 come to Micah each summer for sessions ranging from two to seven weeks in duration.
+The camp offers sports, waterfront, ropes, arts, tripping, and more.
+Judaism is woven into the fabric of life at Micah by connecting campers to their rich Jewish heritage.

 Belgrade | modin.com

-Situated in the beautiful Belgrade Lakes region of Maine, this Jewish camp features a staff of 170, instruction in over 60 activities, a 13,000-square-foot recreation center, four tournament boats, a photography lab, and much more.
+Situated in the beautiful Belgrade Lakes region, this Jewish camp features a staff of 170, instruction in over 60 activities, a 13,000-square- foot recreation center, four tournament boats, a photography lab, and much more.
 A private coed camp, its kitchen is strictly kosher.

 Raymond | campnashoba.com